torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-dbg-g-chip-info.rst

 if the driver supports writing registers to the device.

 We recommended the v4l2-dbg utility over calling this ioctl directly.
-It is available from the LinuxTV v4l-dvb repository; see `https://linuxtv.org/repo/ <https://linuxtv.org/repo/>`__ for access instructions.
+It is available from the GNU/LinuxTV v4l-dvb repository; see `https://linuxtv.org/repo/ <https://linuxtv.org/repo/>`__ for access instructions.